 What IP rights does your company need to acquire, develop or license?
 When does it make sense – taking a strategic view of your business – to spend your time and money to formally protect media, software or other technology that you create?
 What are the long term consequences of building or buying IP?
 Or taking an open source approach?

-We’ll help you develop and implement an IP strategy that makes sense for your company, and, as needed, efficiently engage our network of colleagues who specialize in prosecuting patents and trademarks.
+We’ll help you develop and implement an IP strategy that makes sense for your company, work with you in filing copyrights and trademarks and efficiently engage our network of colleagues who specialize in patent prosecution.

 New York Office